spectro30/docs/docs/concepts/databases/mysql.md

 ### spec.requireSSL

-`spec.requireSSL` specifies SSL client connections to the server are required or not. if `spec.requireSSL` is `true` then the server permits only TCP/IP connections that use SSL, or connections that use a socket file (on Unix) or shared memory (on Windows).
-The server rejects nonsecure connection attempts.
-More details [here](https://dev.mysql.com/doc/refman/5.7/en/using-encrypted-connections.html)
+`spec.requireSSL` specifies whether the client connections require SSL.
+If `spec.requireSSL` is `true` then the server permits only TCP/IP connections that use SSL, or connections that use a socket file (on Unix) or shared memory (on Windows).
+The server rejects any non-secure connection attempt.
+For more details, please visit [here](https://dev.mysql.com/doc/refman/5.7/en/using-encrypted-connections.html)

 ### spec.tls

-`spec.tls` represents configurations for certificates used in TLS/SSL or mixed TLS/SSL used for all network connections of mysql.

-Available configurable fields:
+`spec.tls` specifies the TLS/SSL configurations for the MySQL.

+The following fields are configurable in the `spec.tls` section:

-- `issuerRef` is a reference to the `Issuer` or `ClusterIssuer` that will be used by KubeDB to generate necessary certificates.
+- `issuerRef` is a reference to the `Issuer` or `ClusterIssuer` CR of [cert-manager](https://cert-manager.io/docs/concepts/issuer/) that will be used by `KubeDB` to generate necessary certificates.
-- `certificate` (optional) is used to configure the certificates.

-`spec.tls.issuerRef` has the following fields:

   - `apiGroup` is the group name of the resource   being referenced.
 The value for `Issuer` or   `ClusterIssuer` is "cert-manager.io"   (cert-manager v0.12.0 and later).
   - `kind` is the type of resource being   referenced.
 KubeDB supports both of `Issuer`   and `ClusterIssuer` as values fro this field.
   - `name` is the name of resource (`Issuer` or `ClusterIssuer`) being referenced.

-`spec.tls.certificate` has the following fields:
+- `certificate` (optional) is used to configure the certificates.
+It has the following fields:

   - `organization` (optional) is the   organization to be used on the Certificate.
   - `duration` (optional) is the time period   during which the certificate is valid.
   - `renewBefore` (optional) is a specifiable   time before expiration duration.
   - `dnsNames` (optional) is a list of subject   alt names to be used in the Certificate..
   - `ipAddresses` (optional) is a list of IP   addresses to be used in the Certificate.
   - `uriSANs` (optional) is a list of URI   Subject Alternative Names to be set in the   Certificate.

 ### spec.configSource